 ISyE Advisory Board

 The inaugural Industrial and Systems Engineering Advisory Board (ISyEAB) was formed in 2004 with members from local industry and academia.
-The ISyE Program felt there was a need to have multiple industries represented as well as alumni present on the board, and in 2006 the ISyEAB was revised to include additional industry, alumni, and student members.
+The ISyE Program felt there was a need to have multiple industries represented as well as alumni present on the board, and in 2006 the ISyEAB was revised to include additional industry and alumni members.
 The current ISyEAB members include:

 Dr. Perry is Chair of the ISyEAB and Chair of the ISyE Program at the Shiley-Marcos School of Engineering.